 While meetings are an important tool for getting projects done in the workplace, control freaks don’t have effective meeting skills.
 Instead, they yell to make a point, bark orders at staff, talk on and on without involving the rest of the group, or shut down ideas immediately.

 As much as you want to roll your eyes at this behavior, don’t.
-One of the most effective wants to influence behavior change in a controlling boss is to maintain a completely neutral response while they are talking, then report it when it crosses the line.
+One of the most effective ways to influence behavior change in a controlling coworker is to maintain a completely neutral response while they are talking, then report it when it crosses the line.

 Stay as neutral as possible.
 Giving emotionally charged feedback can prolong their endless monologue as it validates or feeds their rant.

 Document their behavior and language along with dates, times, context, and who else was present.
-This will be key when reporting an abusive boss.
+This will be key when reporting an abusive coworker.

 If their behavior is abusive, hostile, or discriminatory, report it.
 Talk to another higher-up you trust or go to HR.

 4. They don’t listen

 There’s nothing more frustrating than suggesting ideas and improvements to a team member only to have those ideas ignored.
 A controlling coworker typically isn’t the best listener.
 Their arrogance and focus on themselves keep them shut off from their team and closed off to new suggestions.